eBay/tsv-utils/docs/Performance.md

 $ [awk|mawk|gawk] -F $'\t' -v OFS='\t' '{ if ($4 > 0.000025 && $16 > 0.3) print $0 }' hepmass_all_train.tsv >> /dev/null
 $ tsv-filter -H --gt 4:0.000025 --gt 16:0.3 hepmass_all_train.tsv >> /dev/null
 ```
-*Note: Only one specialty toolkit supports this feature, so the its command line is not shown.*
+*Note: Only one specialty toolkit supports this feature, so its command line is not shown.*

 ### Regular expression filter benchmark